 So when the holidays are approaching or a season of strife, I choose to minimize the battle by adhering to a few things.

-What Helps in a Season of Struggle?
+How to Make a Helpful Holiday in a Season of Struggle?

 Put God First in Your Day